GcalvinQ/CSC230-projects/README.md

 To access the website, you must first install django, a virtual environment and the files for the website.

+##INSTALLING DJANGO
+Open terminal/command prompt
+Type pip3 install django
+(If pip is not installed: type python get-pip.py for mac or py get-pip.py for windows) Type pip3 instll python
+To see if it installed correctly, type django-admin --version

 ##INSTALLING VIRTUAL ENVIRONMENT
+Open terminal/command prompt
+Type pip3 install virtualenv env
+Type pip3 install virtualenvwrapper
+Type source venv/bin/activate (Mac)
+Type env\scripts\activate (Windows)

+##CREATING AND INSTALLING THE DJANGO PROJECT
+In the terminal/CMD make sure that you know what directory you are in Type django-admin startproject inventoryproject
+On github, download the repository in the form of a zip file by going to code -> download zip Once the ZIP is downloaded, double click on the file to open it Double click on the CSC230-projects folder
+Double click on the inventory project folder
+Open a new file explorer/finder window and open the inventoryproject folder in the same directory where you created the django app
+Highlight the files in the CSC230-projects inventoryproject folder and copy and paste the folders to the django created inventoryproject folder
+If a replace file diaglogue box appeares, click replace all In terminal/cmd, make sure that the directory is the django inventory project folder and type python manage.py runserver Control-Click/CMD-Click the http://127.0.0.1:8000 link

+Enjoy the website!